Where we work

 In Mbeya, young people receive practical training in solar technology.
 This creates income, skilled workers for the growing solar sector and new paths to a sustainable future.

-Scouts from all over the world are trained as solar ambassadors.
+Scouts from all over the world are trained as Solar Ambassadors.
 They bring solar energy to their communities with their own projects – promoting education and climate protection.

 What can you do?